cisco/jfnr/README.md

-  jfnr -  Java bindings for libfnr;
+  jfnr -  Java extensions for libfnr;
   A reference implementation library for FNR encryption scheme.

   FNR represents "Flexible Naor and Reingold"